oxinabox/MultiResolutionIterators.jl/README.md

 This converts the given levels from iterators to `Vector`s.
 The most useful is likely `collect(iter, ALL_LEVELS)` which we export under the alias `full_collect`.

+### `join_levels`
+This is a generalization of `join(strings, delim)` Pass in a dictionary from levels to the character to be used to join that level.

 ## Usage

 A simple example we have a corpus, made of documents (on about turtles and one about cats).
 The documents are made up of sentences, which are made up of words, which are made up of characters.

+The basic usage is to specify levels to act on by directly specifing the number.
+The more advances usage is to declare an **indexer**, then refer to the levels by **name**.

 ### Basic usage